-Accounting software doesn’t only assist in managing and tracking cash procedures, it also helps to determine the success of your business’s performance.
-This is why it is important to keep a tap on all your financials.
+In this article read what is an income statement, and how to use, print, and generate an income statement in QuickBooks Desktop.
+QuickBooks Accounting software doesn’t only assist in managing and tracking cash procedures, it also helps to determine the success of your business’s performance.
+This is why it is important to keep a tab on all your financials.
 This will help you track all your money matters both online and offline.

-- Start QuickBooks.
-From the Reports menu, choose Company & Financial, and then choose Profit & Loss Standard.
+- Start QuickBooks, from the Reports menu, choose Company & Financial and Profit & Loss Standard.

 - After the report displays, choose Modify Report.